Neural network parametrized level sets for image segmentation: Heaviside and sigmoid networks

+\begin{remark} We see from \autoref{eq:omegajota} that if there exists some index $j \in \set{1,\ldots,n-1}$ such that $\mult_j=0$, then $\Omega_\mult$ is a subset of the line of the boundary of the polygon.
+It can even be a point or an empty set. \end{remark}

+\begin{example}[Heaviside network of a triangle] We consider three affine linear functions ${\tt a}_j$, $j=1,2,3$, as defined in \autoref{eq:ell} with $\vw_j \neq 0$, where the level lines are in general position.
 Assume that all 3 lines are in general position, meaning that no two lines are parallel and no three lines intersect at a single point, so that the combinatorial structure of the intersections is maximally generic.
-Then, there exist seven non-empty intersections of these sets, denoted by
+The triangle is the intersection of the sets $H_j^1$, $j=1,2,3$, such that the parametrizations $\vec{w}_j$, $j=1,2,3$ is the normal vector of the zero level set of $\affine_j$ pointing into the triangle.